lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 * 2.1 audio ( there is an id which enables subwoofer but I don't use it because the id I use in my config.plist has better compatibility with headphone.
 Detailed explanations about each id can be found at AppleALC manual page.
 The laptop has ALC256 on it. )

-* Thunderbolt ( I also have no idea about it because I don't have a device to check whether it is working or not.
-My version of USBPorts.kext does not include Type+C port.
-If you have it, please let me know so I can update. )

 * HDMI ( it doesn't work because it is connected to nvidia card which is disabled with a SSDT.
 Optimus technology is not supported in macos environment.
 There are workarounds for second display with thunderbolt however I have no idea about them because I do not have a device to check.
 If you have sufficient info and patches, please let me know. )

 <b>BIOS Options and version</b>